Top 10 Conveyor Belt Deicers for Steel Mills & Foundries

 Thermo-Tech (Keyser, WV) offers a thermal-mechanical approach with the MH-400, a portable conveyor belt heater/deicing system featuring 35,000–400,000 BTU heating capacity, 304 stainless steel construction, and a self-contained 80-gallon double-wall fuel tank compatible with kerosene, #1 diesel, or jet A fuel.

-Best suited as a supplemental or emergency deicing tool in facilities where chemical application is restricted near heat treatment zones, its portability (rolls on oversized wheels, moves through catwalks) and "set it and forget it" operation make it practical for foundry support roles.
+Best suited as a supplemental or emergency deicing tool in facilities where chemical application is restricted near heat treatment zones, its portability—rolling on oversized wheels and moving through catwalks—and "set it and forget it" operation make it practical for foundry support roles.

 Envirotech Services Liquid Deicer (Bulk Material Handling Grade)

 EnviroTech Services offers the FreezeTrol line of belt deicers engineered to prevent ice formation and material sticking on conveyor belts, idlers, and pulleys.
-These water-based formulations minimize corrosion and extend belt and component life compared to traditional solvent treatments.
+These formulations are positioned for belt deicing and bulk material freeze conditioning.
+Steel mills should still review the SDS, TDS, chloride content, application rate, and belt compatibility data before using any product near conveyor belts, idlers, pulleys, chutes, and structural steel.

 Ossian Inc. is an Iowa-based manufacturer of ice control and freeze protection products.
 Their Triple Melt Liquid is a calcium chloride blend that melts ice down to -15°F (-26°C) with 10-15% calcium chloride content, formulated without magnesium chloride to prevent chemical attacks on concrete and infrastructure.